 Given the wide variety of possible developments and site-specific conditions dependant on location it is not possible to provide prescriptive criteria as to when an air quality assessment will be required.
-Each development is unique and conditions will be site specific.
+Each development is unique, and conditions will be site specific.
 Developers and consultants are advised to liaise with the planning authority at pre-application stage to determine whether or not an assessment is needed.
 Professional judgement is required to determine whether an assessment is necessary.

-Classification Examples of Development

-Large poultry farm,

-Agricultural Large pig farm,

-Development Other large intensive agricultural processes.

-Any development likely to significantly increase vehicle traffic, for example: -

-- Supermarket or convenience store,

-Commercial - Drive through restaurant

-Development - Leisure centre.

-Motorways (including modifications),

-Trunk roads (including modifications),

-Aircraft / airports,

-Major Infrastructure Energy generation

-Railways,

-Changes to road junction or road layout within an AQMA or other area of poor air quality.
+Classification Examples of Development Agricultural Development Large poultry farm, Large pig farm, Other large intensive agricultural processes.
+Commercial Development Any development likely to significantly increase vehicle traffic, for example: - Supermarket or convenience store, Drive through restaurant Leisure centre.
+Major Infrastructure Motorways (including modifications), Trunk roads (including modifications), Aircraft / airports, Energy generation Railways, Changes to road junction or road layout within an AQMA or other area of poor air quality.

-Below is a table showing types of development where an air quality assessment may be appropriate.
+Table 1.3 - Types of development where an air quality assessment may be appropriate.

-Waste management, Mineral extraction and quarrying, Energy generation from waste, Public Services Peak power generator plants (STOR systems), Biomass boilers and other large heating / combustion plants, Other substantial combustion process where there are relevant receptors.
-100 dwellings or more outside of existing AQMAs or other areas of poor air quality.
-Residential It is likely that smaller developments will require an air quality assessment within an AQMA or other area of Development poor air quality (indicative criteria of 10 dwellings or more).
-Developments with 100 parking spaces or more outside of existing AQMA or area of poor air quality.
-Retail, Leisure, Commercial, Industrial Smaller developments will require an air quality assessment within an AQMA or area of poor air quality Development (indicative criteria of 10 spaces or more).
-Bus station, Large Vehicular Depots Lorry park, Park and ride, Business receiving large number of HGVs.
-Any New Buildings Introducing new exposure within an AQMA or potential areas of poor air quality Existing buildings and outside space in areas of poor air quality or existing AQMA changed to become: - - Amenity space - Nursery play areas Change of Use - Playgrounds - Outside seating areas - Residential dwelling or other sensitive use Underground car park with extraction system.
-Any new development which substantially increases vehicle traffic or emissions outside of AQMA or area of Miscellaneous poor air quality.
+Public Services Waste management, Mineral extraction and quarrying, Energy generation from waste, Peak power generator plants (STOR systems), Biomass boilers and other large heating / combustion plants, Other substantial combustion process where there are relevant receptors.
+Increased Light Duty Vehicle (LDV) traffic flows Developments causing a significant change in Light Duty Vehicle (LDV) traffic flows on local roads with relevant receptors: more than 100 AADT within or adjacent to an AQMA. more than 500 AADT elsewhere.
+Increased Heavy Duty Vehicle (HDV) flows Developments causing a significant change in Heavy Duty Vehicle (HDV) flows on local roads with relevant receptors: more than 25 AADT within or adjacent to an AQMA. more than 100 AADT elsewhere.
+Large Vehicular Depots Bus station, Lorry park, Park and ride, Business receiving large number of HGVs.
+Any New Buildings dings Introducing new exposure within an AQMA or potential areas of poor air quality Change of Use Existing buildings and outside space in areas of poor air quality or existing AQMA changed to become: Amenity space - Nursery play areas - Playgrounds - Outside seating areas - Residential dwelling or other sensitive use Miscellaneous Underground car park with extraction system.
+Any new development which substantially increases vehicle traffic or emissions outside of AQMA or area of poor air quality.
 Any new development which increase vehicle traffic or emissions within an AQMA or existing area of poor air quality.
-Any development where new receptors are introduced to existing AQMAs or other areas of poor air quality. acta that the above average les are indicative criteria only as to when an air quality assessment may be required and is not an exhaustive list
+Any development where new receptors are introduced to existing AQMAs or other areas of poor air quality.